Wednesday July 30, 2025

 What to know about enforcing condo rules

 While most residents will comply with policies, it is important to remember that every community has a small percentage of compliance issues.
 That is why it is essential to draft a detailed enforcement plan that lays out what steps will be taken if a resident violates a regulation.
-That includes initial warnings, written notices, fines, and legal next steps so that residents understand the process and the penalties for breaking the rules.Enforcing the rules is key to maintaining the property’s value and the residents’ safety, so make sure that the community enforces them consistently.
+That includes initial warnings, written notices, fines, and legal next steps so that residents understand the process and the penalties for breaking the rules.Enforcing the rules is key to maintaining the property’s value and the residents’ safety, so the community should enforce them consistently.
 It is crucial to be fair when drafting new regulations, and it is equally important to enforce them fairly.
 That means that violations are dealt with the same way across the board, and there should be no preferential treatment to any residents.

 However, there are some cases where exceptions can be made.
 Boards should review all violations on a case-by-case basis and pass a special resolution if necessary.
 For example, suppose a community doesn’t allow dogs over a certain weight.
 In that case, they may pass a special resolution to allow a service dog that exceeds the weight limitation in their pet policy.
 A board must consider all violations individually to determine if exemptions should be made.